tmobile/magentaA11y/_checklist-native/toggle-switch.md

 - A switch, or toggle, has two mutually exclusive states — on and off
 - You should implement a native switch when at all possible vs a custom switch, as it will automatically and correctly announce the role without additional development effort
-- A switch should just toggle on or off.
-It should not automatically navigate the user to another field or screen when toggled, as that would most likely cause a change of context.
-Revealing new information on the same screen as a result of activating a toggle is usually not a change of context.
-- Name, Role, State must be announced when focus is on the control, if it is isolated in the table row.
+- Name, Role, State must be announced by the screen reader when focus is on the control, if it is isolated in the table row.
 Announcing the label before the switch does not meet this requirement.

 ## iOS